Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 These detect light levels and are commonly used in automatic lighting systems and cameras.
 Some examples are:

-- IR Sensor (IR Transmitter / IR LED)
+- IR Sensor (IR Transmitter or IR LED)
 - Photodiode (IR Receiver)
 - Light Dependent Resistor (LDR)